yakimka/picodi/README.md

     apod_data = await get_apod(date(2011, 7, 26))
     print("Title:", apod_data["title"])

-    # Closing all inited resources.
+    # Closing all inited dependencies.
 This needs to be done on the application shutdown.
-    await shutdown_resources()
+    await shutdown_dependencies()

 if __name__ == "__main__":